trizen/raku-rosettacode/programming_tasks/L/Literals/String.md

 ```

-The <tt>:qq</tt>-derived languages all give normal Perlish interpolation, but individual interpolations may be chosen or suppressed with extra adverbs.
+The `:qq`-derived languages all give normal Perlish interpolation, but individual interpolations may be chosen or suppressed with extra adverbs.

-Unlike in Perl 5, we don't use backticks as shorthand for what is now expressed as <tt>qqx//</tt> in Perl 6.
+Unlike in Perl 5, we don't use backticks as shorthand for what is now expressed as `qqx//` in Perl 6.
 (Backticks are now reserved for user-defined syntax.)
-Heredocs now have no special <tt>&lt;&lt;</tt> syntax,
+Heredocs now have no special `&lt;&lt;` syntax,
-but fall out of the <tt>:to</tt> adverb:
+but fall out of the `:to` adverb:

 ```perl
 say qq:to/END/;